**Updated July 2022**

 - A complete education and work history

-Use language that your customers will relate to and recognise.
-Being specific will help your profile or company page show up in searches.
+When writing your headline and descriptions, use language that your customers will relate to and recognise.
+Being specific will help your profile or company page show up in searches, so consider including the sectors you operate in, who you work with and what services you offer.

-The best results I have seen on LinkedIn are from consistent posting over a number of months.
+LinkedIn is a long game.
+The best results I have seen on are from consistent posting over a number of months.
 It might be every fortnight, every week or twice a week, but the content is consistent, regular and thoughtfully planned.
-LinkedIn is a long game.

 When an investor, a potential employee or a customer is scrolling through a company page, it should be the equivalent of an office tour.
 They should come away knowing about who you are, what you do, your team and your culture.